 Focus on the goal

-As the saying goes, “if you don’t know where you’re going, any road will get you there.”
+As the saying goes, “If you don’t know where you’re going, any road will get you there.”
 High impact philanthropy starts by asking, “What is the philanthropic goal of this donation?”
 That goal could be feeding the hungry, ensuring all kids learn, reducing poverty, improving the lives of women and girls, or any number of other worthy causes.
 Personal experiences often lead donors to commit to a particular community or a particular cause.
 It is fine to let the heart choose the goal.
 Once you are clear about the goal, your head can help you find the programs and organizations that are well-positioned to reach that goal.

 A little research goes a long way

 Unlike a decade ago, donors no longer need to spend days doing their own due diligence or trying to interpret tax returns in the hope of identifying a nonprofit worthy of their gift.
 Organizations like ours now exist to do the legwork so that individual donors can get to impact faster and with more confidence.
-The high impact opportunities profiled in this guide—and many more on our website—offer specific options that our team has analyzed for program efficacy and cost-effectiveness.
-Within each profile, we offer tips for getting involved in an issue, including what to look for in related nonprofits.
+The high impact opportunities profiled in this guide—and many more on our website— offer specific options that our team has analyzed for program efficacy and cost-effectiveness.
+Within each profile, we offer tips for getting involved in an issue, including what to look for in relate nonprofits.
 Still can’t find what you’re looking for?
 You’ll find a wealth of free information on our website.

 Think 'bang for your buck'

 By focusing on the goal, doing a little research, and thinking bang for buck, donors can make sure their annual giving reflects more than generosity and good intentions.
-It allows for year-round social impact.